 - Do I need an ID?
 If this is your first time voting in a federal election after registering to vote by mail or if you haven’t voted for a very long time & on the inactive list, you will need to bring an ID to the polling place.
 If you have voted before recently, you don’t need to bring any ID to your polling place but must provide your address.

 This year, voting in Massachusetts state elections is coming to your house!
-Every registered voter should have received “Vote by Mail” applications for the November state election.
+Every registered voter should have received “Vote by Mail” applications for the September Primary and November General election.

 - When your ballot arrives, read it carefully and follow the instructions to complete it and return it.